How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 How Blue Drinks are Typically Made

 Although there are numerous iconic blue cocktails (for example, the Blue Hawaiian; check out this clever list for all the classic blue sips), the thing they have in common is a specific ingredient: blue curacao.
 Blue curacao is a low-proof liqueur (about 40 proof, although it varies by brand) with an orange flavor and a bright blue color.
-Unfortunately, it's also loaded with sugar and blue food coloring.
+Unfortunately, it's also typically loaded with sugar and blue food coloring.

 If you're like me and don't want to be sipping a glass of food coloring, keep reading to learn how to make blue drinks NATURALLY.
 Let's ditch the fake stuff and instead use a real (and nutritious!) superfood.